VladSManolescu/FirstRepo/README.md

 hello
-my name is Stefan
+this name is Stefan
 and this is my
 #FirstRepo

-this is my second
+why no conflict
-COMMIT
+i want a conflict
 third commit